 In accordance with the requirements of the Accounting Standards for Business Enterprises, the Company set up an internal management system to standardize the measurement of the fair value of financial instruments.
 The measurement of the fair value adopted by the Company in accounting was determined based on the active level of the products and the maturity of the internal valuation model.
 For financial instruments that had active market quotation, the fair value would be measured on the basis of active market quotation.
-For financial instruments that had no active market quotation but had a mature internal model, the fair value would be measured on the basis of internal model, the fair value would be measured on the basis of prices quoted by a trading counterparty, or determined with reference to the valuation results provided by an authoritative, independent, professional third party valuation agency.
+For financial instruments that had no active market quotation but had a mature internal model, the fair value would be measured on the basis of internal model pricing.
+For financial instruments that had neither active market quotation nor mature internal pricing model, the fair value would be measured on the basis of prices quoted by a trading counterparty, or determined with reference to the valuation results provided by an authoritative, independent, professional third party valuation agency.
 The measurement of fair value of financial instruments traded by the Company was primarily based on the active market quotation.